 Photo credit: © H&H Classics Limited

 Tim Hutton has been involved in the automotive industry for 17 years, creating ideas and content for premium brands.
 When not writing about cars, you will find him driving them all around the world.
-Having learned to drive at seven in a racing car, petrol is very much in his veins.
+Having learned to drive at seven in a racing car, gasoline is very much in his veins.